FeatureHub-AI/FeatureHub/README.md

 + Submit a pull request (PR).
 + Await approval from the repository owners.
 + Once approved, your changes will be merged.

-+ We want you to have fun and enjoy being part of the GitHub community.
-This platform provides a great opportunity for collaboration, learning, and growth.
+We want you to have fun and enjoy being part of the FeatureHub community.
+It is a great opportunity for collaboration, learning, and growth.
 So don't hesitate to contribute!